hdeshev/bitcoin-handshake/ARCHITECTURE.md

 ## Testing

-- I have added unit tests for the individual components.
+- Unit tests are in place for the individual components.
 Coverage is not at 100%, but we could easily get there.
-Looking at the coverage report we are missing mostly error handling and logging branches that should be easy to test.
+Looking at the coverage report we are missing mostly error handling and logging branches and encode/decode for some of the primitives.
+Those should be easy to add.
-- We are close to doing a proper integration test.
-We have the building blocks to build a TCP server that can speak the handshake on the remote part.
+- The code is close to doing a full integration test.
+It already has the building blocks to build a TCP server that can speak the handshake on the remote part.
 The `Test_Client_Connect_and_Cleanup` in `client_test.go` can be used as a starting point for that.
 - E2E tests should be possible.
 We can have a test suite running in Docker Compose that spins up a real Bitcoin node and runs tests connecting to it.

 ## Monitoring and Logging